PINTO0309/onnx2tf/docs/fb_refactor8_pull_request_description.md

 model-only policy for the latter two calls and returns all three mappings as an ordered tuple outside the store.

+The seventh runs the adjacent all-output ReLU/Split, ReLU/Split/Conv/Concat, mixed Split/Concat, Concat-input adapter, Concat-unary-Conv, and Shape-extract repairs.
+It preserves the exact layout/layout/layout/layout/(layout+diagnostics)/model-only argument policy and returns all six mappings as an ordered tuple outside the store.

-These extractions preserve callback order, model/layout/diagnostics identity, and result schemas while removing eighteen unconsumed locals and two lowerer scope locals.
+These extractions preserve callback order, model/layout/diagnostics identity, and result schemas while removing twenty-four unconsumed locals and two lowerer scope locals.
 Focused runtime tests verify shared scope identity, exact argument policy, and ordered results.

 ### Explicit topology checkpoints